 ✅ Do:

-Charge every night—no matter how little you’ve used the chair or scooter
+- Charge every night—no matter how little you’ve used your chair or scooter.

 ❌ Don’t: